White blood cell differential: Cell types and result interpretation

 Basophils exhibit large, dark purple granules that often cover the cell's nucleus.
 They are the rarest of the five normal cell types.

-Basophilia and eosinophilia can occur along with other white blood cell abnormalities in chronic myeloid leukemia and other myeloproliferative disorders.
+Basophilia and eosinophilia can occur along with other white blood cell abnormalities in chronic myeloid leukaemia and other myeloproliferative disorders.
 An increased basophil count may also be seen in hypersensitivity reactions and after splenectomy.
 The basophil count may decrease during ovulation, steroid treatment, and periods of physiological stress.